adkinsrs/sadkins_site/misc.md

   * Played on PS3
 * Jun 19 - Shovel Knight: King of Cards - Switch
 * Jun 24 - Golf Peaks - PC
+* Jul 27 - A Mortician's Tale - PC

 ### Books I have finished reading
 * Jan 24 - Word by Word: The Secret Life of Dictionaries - Kory Stamper